 DATES 10 night trips are run from set dates between May and October, with other dates available on request.
 Please see overleaf for departure dates and contact Ride World Wide to check availability.
-HORSES The horses used for these rides are locally bred and predominantly thoroughbred blood crossed with Arab, Akhal Teke, and also the tough local breeds.
-They are generally between 14.2 and 16hh, are responsive and forward going but also adaptable and well suited to the terrain.
+HORSES The horses used for these rides are locally bred crosses, with predominantly some thoroughbred blood crossed with Arab, Akhal Teke, and tough local breeds.
+They are generally between 14.2 and 16hh, are responsive and forward going to ride, but also adaptable and well suited to the terrain.
+Most live out year-round.
+As a visitor to Georgia it is important to keep in mind that horsemanship practices are different to those in the UK; the horses are loved and well looked after, but they can be scruffy early in the season and sometimes only lightly groomed (eg saddle patches etc only)!
+However their stamina and fitness will always surprise you.
 TACK Russian military saddles are used and tack, though safe, is quite basic and is locally made (for instance, due to the quality of leather, reins can be quite hard on the hands).
 Saddle bags are provided and there are seat savers are fitted to each saddle (though you may want to take your own for extra comfort).
 The horses are mostly ridden in snaffle bits.
 RIDING The 10 night trips include 8 days riding and there is generally around 6 hours in the saddle each day, with breaks to rest and for lunch, although riding time does vary, particularly as the routes are little used so there can be diversions.
 Also, the undeveloped area and unhurried local culture in Georgia often mean that itineraries are not rigidly adhered to and there may be days where riding, resting or sightseeing hours are longer or split up.
 Luggage and camping equipment is transported for you by back up vehicle.
 Groups are limited to a maximum of 8 guests and rides are lead by Levan, usually accompanied by one or two non-English speaking back up riders.
 WEIGHT LIMIT 85kg / 13 stone 5 lbs (heavier experienced riders may be taken on request).